 Slowly insert the top of the applicator into your vagina at a 45-degree angle, aiming towards the small of your back, and keep going until your thumb and middle finger reach your vagina.
 At this point, use your index finger to push the end of the applicator, releasing the tampon into your vagina.

-Did you know that around 20% of women naturally have a retroverted uterus?
+Did you know that around 20% of people with a uterus naturally have a retroverted uterus?
 This means the uterus tilts backwards towards the spine instead of forwards.
 This is totally normal, but it does mean it can be painful when inserting an applicator tampon!
 So, if inserting an applicator tampon is painful for you, maybe try other period products that might be more comfortable.

 How to put in a non-applicator tampon